jahnkes/jahnke.blog/_posts/2014-04-27-the-resistance.md

 ---
 layout: post
-published: false
+published: true
 title: The Resistance
 author: Adam
 type: post
 ---

-> My rest is a weapon against the oppression
-> Of man's obsession to control things
+> My rest is a weapon against the oppression of man's obsession to control things.

-Josh Garrells, _The Resistance_
+– Josh Garrells, _The Resistance_